Tips for Eating Healthy During the HolidaysBy Jenny Craig

 Be part of the planning committee.

-If the event is a potluck, volunteer to bring a vegetable tray, salad or lean lunchmeat.
+If the event is a potluck, volunteer to bring a healthy snack such as a vegetable tray, salad or lean lunchmeat.
 There is always a surplus of desserts, and many people will be happy to have some nutritious options available!

 Use the buddy system.

-When you find someone else who wants to eat healthy during the holidays or simply wants to support you, stick with them during the party!
-That way you can keep each other accountable and feel empowered to make healthy choices.
+When you find someone else who wants to eat and stay healthy during the holidays or simply wants to support you, stick with them during the party!
+That way you can keep each other accountable and feel empowered to eat healthy.

 Eat before you go.

 One of the top tips for eating healthy during the holidays is to show up having already eaten your own food!
 Instead of heading straight to the hors d’oeuvres, you can make the rounds saying hello to and catching up with everyone.
-Having already eaten gives you a better chance of not overeating later.
+Having already eaten gives you a better chance of not overeating or making poor food choices later.
 Keep your party plans in mind throughout your day, too, and carry a snack with you just in case.

-We hope that these tips for eating healthy during the holidays help you feel empowered on your weight loss journey.
+We hope that these tips for eating healthy during the holidays help you feel empowered and stay healthy and happy.
 When you have a plan, you can feel confident as you dash from each event to the next.